-Surprisingly, though, it can be pretty cold and wet in winter – the perfect weather for standing around all day watching surfers on the big waves…
+Surprisingly, though, it can be pretty cold and wet in winter – the perfect weather for standing around all day watching surfers on the famous Portugal big waves…

 I visited in August, and the sea breeze meant that the town was a pleasant temperature.

-In the summer months, you’ll see highs around 25°C and lows of around 17°C. In winter, Nazare’s weather has highs of 17°C and lows of 7°C.
+In the summer months, you’ll see highs around 25°C (77°F) and lows of around 17°C (63°F).

-Are the Big Waves worth Visiting?
+Are the Nazare Big Waves Worth Visiting?